sandeep194920/MERN_Projects/20_dark_mode_toggle/README.md

   - and when screen is shrinked, in a mobile view, it should have 90vw

 - How to use `moment js` to display dates in any format easily?
-- How to implement dark theme using CSS?
+- How to implement dark theme and toggle using CSS?
+- Once the dark theme toggle is implemented, how can we persist on page storage using local storage?

 ---